 This technology also minimizes the fumes that come out from the engine by about 70%.
 This Poulan 16-inch chainsaw also has a super clean air filter system that provides an advanced filtration mechanism.

 Additionally, it features a built-in compart for the adjustment tool, making it easy to carry the tool and adjust the chain tension everywhere.
-But you must purchase a separate carrying case because it comes only with the saw itself.
+One thing to note, though, is that it only comes with the saw.
+If you’re looking for a carrying case, you’ll have to get that separately.

 5. Husqvarna 16-Inch 435e II Gas Chainsaw